dtaht/blog-cerowrt/content/post/cs6_on_wifi.md

 into VO, but I still lean towards VI for CS6.

 ... more text to follow ...

+I do wish that we'd got a standard for "sparse" packets into wifi, it would have made typical gaming much more plausible.

 ## Multicast & PowerSave